adieyal/sd-dynamic-prompts/docs/SYNTAX.md

 A {blond|redhead|brunette}, {green|blue|brown|hazel} eyes, {tall|average|short} man and a {blond|redhead|brunette}, {green|blue|brown|hazel} eyes, {tall|average|short} woman
 ```

-you can use a variable instead
+you can use a variable instead:

 ```
 ${person_description={blond|redhead|brunette}, {green|blue|brown|hazel} eyes, {tall|average|short}}
 A ${person_description} man and a ${person_description} woman
 ```

 ## Parameterized Templates

 You can pass values into wildcard templates to create more dynamic prompts.

 ### Basic Syntax

-Create a file called season_clothes.txt with the following content:
+Create a file called `season_clothes.txt` with the following content:

 ```
 In ${season}, I wear ${season} shirts and ${season} trousers
 ```

 Then, in your prompt, you can pass a value to the template:

 ```
 __season_clothes(season=winter)__
 ```